Additional Dwelling Units

 Overall floor plans of all floor levels are required to be submitted and must be drawn to a recognizable scale. (e.g.: ¼ inch equals one foot) Partial floor plans or photos will not be accepted.

-Building permit fees for an additional residential dwelling unit within an existing building are calculated based on the floor area measured to the inside face of walls.
-However, where an additional residential unit is being installed in a new building, the fees are calculated based on measurements to the outside face of exterior walls.
+Building permit fees for an additional dwelling unit within an existing building are calculated based on the floor area measured to the inside face of walls.
+However, where an additional unit is being installed in a new building, the fees are calculated based on measurements to the outside face of exterior walls.
 For this reason all drawings must illustrate wall thicknesses.
 Single line drawings will not be accepted.

 A survey or site plan is required to be submitted.
-The following parking requirements should be shown on the site plan.
+The following parking requirements should be shown on the site plan:

-• At least one legal, off-street parking space at least 3 metres by 6 metres located in a garage, carport or side yard for the host unit.
+• At least one legal, off-street parking space setback a minimum of 6 metres from the front lot line, often located in a garage, carport or side yard for the primary dwelling unit

-If the additional residential dwelling unit will be located in a separate accessory building, the following servicing information should also be shown on the site plan:
+If the additional dwelling unit will be located in a separate accessory building, the following servicing information should also be shown on the site plan:

 • Lines showing the location of each new service to the accessory building (water, sanitary, etc.) with dimensions relative to the existing building and lot lines.